opendocsg/slw-judgments-backfill/2014_SGHC_149/report.md

 122    The accused’s counsel also submitted that since the victims did not know that they had been raped until they were shown the footage of the rape, they did not suffer the same degree of trauma as a conscious victim.

-123    A similar argument was made in the case of _Public Prosecutor v Yong Kou Lin and another_ [1993] SGHC 278.
+123    A similar argument was made in the case of _Public Prosecutor v Yong Kou Lin and another_ <span class="citation">[1993] SGHC 278</span>.
 There, the accused found the victim in an unconscious state and raped her.
 It was submitted that there was therefore no violence or trauma.
 Kan Ting Chiu JC (as he then was) categorically rejected that submission.
 The learned judge said that the “knowledge and anguish that she was raped should be no less real or painful for that”.
 He then sentenced the accused to 10 years’ imprisonment and 4 strokes of the cane.

 124    On the other hand, I am guided by the Court of Appeal in Mohammed Liton that the degree of harm to the victim is something the court must consider.
 All rape is innately violent.
 Certainly the physical harm and risk of sexually-transmitted diseases in circumstances where the victim is incognisant is no less than that suffered by a conscious victim.
 However, it is difficult to deny that a